The chocolate cure

+The chocolate cure**

   Long Grove Confectionery Co. in Buffalo Grove, Ill.
-Free tours of this family-owned chocolate company, which produces many fun novelty items, are given on the hour at 11 a.m. to 3 p.m.
-Saturdays, and no reservation is necessary.
+Tours of this family-owned chocolate company, which produces many fun novelty items, are given Monday through Saturday, $2.
+Reservations are required, 847-459-3875.

   Buffalo Grove is a northern suburb of Chicago, west of the intersection of I-94 and 294.
 It's just east of the village of Long Grove, which celebrates Chocolate Fest the first weekend of May.